gskaggs/blog/posts/2020_books.md

 <a href="https://www.amazon.com/Lifespan-Why-Age-Dont-Have/dp/0008380325">Amazon page</a>
 </div>

 An important book.
 One which I believe can and will redefine the way we view aging and longevity.
-Shout-out to my great friend Ian for gifting this to me as a Christmas present.
+Shout-out to my wonderful friend Ian for gifting this to me as a Christmas present.

 <p style="clear: both;"></p>